bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 ## Stretch Goal

+1) Install docker on your machine and get a container running locally:

+- If you have Linux, MacOS Sierra or newer or Windows 10 Pro, install [Docker Desktop](https://www.docker.com/products/docker-desktop)
+- If you have older MacOS, Windows 10 Home, or older Windows, install [Docker Toolbox](https://docs.docker.com/toolbox/overview/)

-If you pushed your package to PyPi try to install and run the code from your `lambdata` package inside a Docker container.
+2) If you pushed your package to PyPi try to install and run the code from your `lambdata` package inside a Docker container.

 This is a relatively simple baseline to support the variety of local workflows students will have.

+## What should I submit to Canvas?

 On Canvas please turn in your `Dockerfile`.